liqotech/liqo/docs/pages/Architecture/Cluster Sharing/Networking/liqonet_tunEndCreator.md

 ## Architecture and workflow

-Will be included in the general overview of the network module.
+Wtill be included in the general overview of the network module.